 On an entirely different note, many of the above empath symptoms could be explained by electromagnetism.
 This particular theory derives from some fascinating work conducted by researchers at the HeartMath Institute, who have explored whether our electromagnetic fields are capable of influencing the magnetic fields of others.

 In particular, the HeartMath Institute has discussed findings suggesting that our hearts and brains generate their own, unique electromagnetic fields.
-These fields are thought to be able to communicate certain content about the individual's feelings, desires and beliefs, even those among us who are not natural born empaths.
+These fields are thought to be able to communicate certain content about the individual's feelings, desires and beliefs, even those among us who are not natural-born empaths.

 These facts about electromagnetism mean that it is possible that empaths have a heightened sensitivity to the electromagnetic fields by the hearts and brains of people in their vicinity.
 Consequently, the empath could become so sensitive that this process is emotionally and physically draining.
 It remains an open question whether empaths can do anything to regulate this sensitivity.

 Other promising areas of future research include whether the impact on the empath varies depending on facts about the field produced by the other individual.
-If so, we could conclude whether this indicates anything significant about the potential depth of relationship that might develop between the empath and the other person.
+If so, we could conclude whether this indicates anything significant about the potential depth of the relationship that might develop between the empath and the other person.

 Parts of empath psychology could also relate to hormone levels, and to levels of neurotransmitters (i.e. chemical messengers in our brains).

 One particularly promising contender is dopamine, a neurotransmitter that plays a key role in how we respond to pleasure (and how we learn to develop habits that promote pleasure in the longer term).
-Studies on dopamine levels in the general population indicate that introverted people are most sensitive to dopamine when compared to extroverted individuals.
+Studies on boosting dopamine levels in the general population indicate that introverted people are most sensitive to dopamine when compared to extroverted individuals.
 This means that introverted people tend to need lower levels of dopamine in order to experience happiness and pleasure.
 It's possible that this tendency generalizes.

 So, if you're an introverted empath, you may just be more sensitive to small chemical changes in the body, including those that are induced by contact with other people.
 In addition, there may be other hormones and neurotransmitters in play when it comes to empathy.